Skip to main content

 \begin{equation*} v_{\text{s,av}} = \dfrac{4000\text{ km}}{50\text{ hr}} = 80\text{ km/hr}. \end{equation*}

 Note that when we are speaking about average speed, we are not concerned with the direction changes during the motion or the overall direction of motion.
-These will be important for velocity, not for speed.
+We are also not refering the varying value of speed along the way.
+We are concerned with just the length of the path driven and the total time taken on that path.

 You drive your car from New York City to Los Algeles in 50 h at an average speed of 96 km/h.
 What is the total distance you have traveled?